 In june 2021 the newest version, MusicXML 4.0, was released together with Finale v27.
 For Finale users, MusicXML offers a broad variety of new features as well as greatly improved support for existing ones such as orchestral and transposed scores to roman numerals and Nashville numbers.
 One current downside to the newest version of XML is that it is not yet compatible with all major notation software programs.
 However, MakeMusic expects this will change soon as more and more programs will update their compatibility features.

-The goal of the developers is a universally valid standard format for the exchange and distribution of digital musical notes.
-The format uses the method XML (Extensible Markup Language), which represents hierarchically structured data in a text file; this can be read by both machines and humans.
-The freely available format is already supported by more than 220 music notation applications, software sequencers and music databases.
+The goal of the developers is a universally valid standard format for the exchange and distribution of digital notes.
+The format uses the method XML (Extensible Markup Language), which represents hierarchically structured data in a text file, which can be read by both machines and humans.
+The freely available and still widely used format MusicXML 3.0 and 3.1, are already supported by more than 250 standard recording programs, sequencers and music databases.

 Due to this platform-independent usage, digitally created music notes can be read, written and exchanged throughout the entire program.
 The complete documentation and history of MusicXML can be found at the World Wide Web Consortium (W3C).